cloudera/hue/docs/sdk/sdk.md

 ## SQL

-The [http://gethue.com/custom-sql-query-editors/](customer SQL Editor page) also describes the configuration steps.
+The [SQL Editor page](http://gethue.com/custom-sql-query-editors/) also describes the configuration steps.

-Close to 100% of [desktop/core/src/desktop/static/desktop/js/autocomplete/jison](Hive and Impala grammar) is supported which makes the autocomplete extremly powerful.
+Close to 100% of [Hive and Impala grammar](desktop/core/src/desktop/static/desktop/js/autocomplete/jison) is supported which makes the autocomplete extremly powerful.
 Other languages defaults to a generic SQL grammar.

 ### HiveServer2 API